What is medical communications?

-Agencies provide multiple communication services to the pharmaceutical and healthcare industry.
+A medical communications agency will provide multiple communication services to the pharmaceutical and healthcare industry.
 The services they provide broadly fall under two categories – promotional and scientific.
 These include:

 Why is it so important to get right?

+A good strategic communication plan will effectively and efficiently create a house from the stones…or more specifically - a compelling scientific story from the facts.
 Pharmaceutical companies can’t afford to ignore it.
 It’s vital that they get it right because it’s tougher than ever to bring a product to market.
 The challenges are: